Multi-Objective Maximization of Monotone Submodular Functions with Cardinality Constraint: Introduction

 \subsection{Related Work}

 The problem of maximizing a monotone submodular function subject to a cardinality constraint, goes back to the work of \cite{nem,nem1}, where they showed that the greedy algorithm gives a guarantee of $(1-1/e)$ and this is best possible in the value-oracle model.
 Later, \cite{hard} showed that this is also the best possible approximation unless P=NP.
 While this settled the hardness and approximability of the problem, finding faster approximations remained an open line of inquiry.
-Notably, \cite{fast} found a faster algorithm for $P_0$ that improved the quadratic $O(nk)$ query complexity of the classical greedy algorithm to nearly linear complexity, by trading off on the approximation guarantee.
-This was later improved by \cite{lazyfast}.
+Notably, \cite{fast} found a faster algorithm for $P_0$ that improved the quadratic $O(nk)$ query complexity of the classical greedy algorithm to nearly linear complexity by trading off on the approximation guarantee.
+Subsequently, \cite{lazyfast} found an even faster randomized algorithm.

 For the more general problem $\max_{A\in\mathcal{I}} f(A)$, where $\mathcal{I}$ is the collection of independent sets of a matroid; \cite{vond1,welf} in a breakthrough, achieved a $(1-1/e)$ approximation by (approximately) maximizing the \textit{multilinear extension} of submodular functions, followed by suitable rounding.
 Based on this framework, tremendous progress was made over the last decade for a variety of different settings (\cite{vond1,welf,multiuni,hard1,vond,swap}).